 Although neighborhood traffic concerns can run the gamut, this page will help you figure out how to tackle the big six.
 We identify as most typical these issues:

 Let's take them one at a time.

-First and foremost, note when and where neighborhood traffic jams occur, and also the extent of the backup, meaning the number of vehicles that are waiting in each direction at one time.
+First and foremost, write down when and where neighborhood traffic jams occur, and also the extent of the backup, meaning the number of vehicles that are waiting in each direction at one time.

 Your neighborhood volunteers can do this; there is no need to wait for police or public works officials to come out and observe just yet.
 Keep good records of this and cover at least a week so that you can show if there is a pattern.
 If you have a weekend problem and only minimal issues on weekdays, which may happen in some touristy areas, you may want to double or triple the amount of observations on weekends as compared to weekdays.